trymeka/webarena-eval/README.md

 - **Smarter Prompts**: Our current system prompt is simple.
 We will explore more advanced prompting techniques to improve performance.
 - **Open-Source Models**: Our framework is open.
 The models we use are not.
 We want to test how Meka performs with open-source models.
 - **Better Memory**: We plan to build more advanced memory systems.
 This will help the agent remember information across multiple sessions on the same site.
-- **More Tools**: We will continue to expand Meka's toolset.
-More tools mean more capabilities.
+- **More Tools**: We will continue to expand Meka's toolset based on the use cases by the community.
+For example, data extraction could be done via the clipboard instead of visually through the screenshot.

 ## 7. Conclusion